abar494/wdcc-react-lab/spec/Session-01.md

 ## Session One - A basic Pokédex
 In the first session, we'll build some React components to represent the Pokédex.
 We'll start by displaying some hardcoded data, then move on to displaying the actual data contained within the provided [`pokemon.json`](./src/pokemon.json) file.
+This file contains data on the first 50 Pokémon - sufficient for our testing purposes.

 To begin, let's define some very basic requirements for our dex: